Lil Loaded: Legal issues

 On October 25, 2020, Robertson allegedly shot and killed a friend, 18-year-old Khalil Walker, while recording a music video.
 Robertson turned himself in to police on November 9, 2020, after a warrant was issued for his arrest.
 He was indicted on a lesser charge of manslaughter in connection with the incident in February 2021.
 Robertson maintained that the incident was an accident.

 Death

-Robertson died, apparently by suicide via gunshot wound to the head, on May 31, 2021, at the age of 20.
+Robertson died in his home in Cedar Hill, Texas, apparently by suicide via gunshot wound to the head, on May 31, 2021, at the age of 20.
 He was found dead by his mother who then called the police.
-When police arrived, they saw his mother outside of the home crying and she told them Robertson was inside the house with a gunshot wound to the head.
-She claimed he had been upset over a breakup with his girlfriend the night before.
+When police arrived, they saw his mother outside of the home crying and she told them Robertson was inside the house with a gunshot wound.
+She claimed that he had been upset over a breakup with his girlfriend that night before his death.